Sofic profiles of $S(\omega )$ and computability: Computability and computable profiles

 \item Since the graph of the universal computable function $\varphi (x,y)$ is a computably enumerable set,

-\end{itemize} Now it is easy to see that $\Sigma$-$SC$ can be presented as a $\Pi^0_2$-set of natural numbers.
-Moreover $\Sigma$-$SC$ is $\Pi^0_2$-complete, i.e. the problem of recognition of its members belongs to $\Pi^0_2$ and any other problem of $\Pi^0_2$ is reducible to it.
+\end{itemize} These statements are easy exercises similar to ones given in Section 4.1 of \cite{sri}.
+Now it is clear that $\Sigma$-$SC$ can be presented as a $\Pi_2$-set of natural numbers.
+Moreover we have the following proposition.

-\begin{proposition} $\Sigma$-$SC$ is a $\Pi^0_2$-complete set. \end{proposition}
+\begin{proposition} $\Sigma$-$SC$ is a $\Pi_2$-complete set. \end{proposition}